Multi-Target Tracking in Distributed Sensor Networks using Particle PHD Filters: Simulations

 \subsection{Simulation Setup}

 In the following simulations, a static sensor network as depicted in Figure~\ref{fig:mtt_tracks}) is used to perform \ac{mtt}.
 The network is centered around the point of origin $\left[0,0\right]^\top$ and distributed such that 1-coverage of the \ac{roi} is guaranteed.
 It covers an area of approximately $2500~\text{m}^2$.
-Clutter is assumed to be uniformly distributed over the sensing range of each node with an average rate of $\lambda_\text{FA} = 0.1$.
+Clutter is assumed Poisson and uniformly distributed over the sensing range of each node with an average rate of $\lambda_\text{FA} = 0.1$ and $0.3$.
+Moreover, we consider Gaussian measurement noise with variance $\sigma_r^2 = 0.1$ and 0.3 as well as $\varepsilon$-contamination noise with a ten-times higher variance and a contamination rate of $\varepsilon=0.1$ and 0.3.
 For the sake of simplicity, collisions between targets and sensor nodes are neglected.

 An overview of all simulation parameters is given in Table~\ref{tab:ov_sim}.
-Since the purpose of this work is to introduce the \ac{ms-pphdf} as well as the \ac{phd-dpf}, verify their functionality, and compare them to alternative approaches, we consider a rather simple scenario with a high probability of detection and a low clutter level.
+Since the purpose of this work is to introduce the \ac{ms-pphdf} as well as the \ac{phd-dpf}, verify their functionality, and compare them to alternative approaches, we consider a rather simple scenario with a high probability of detection and relatively low clutter levels.
 In our future work, we will study more sophisticated scenarios to define possible breakdown points of our algorithms.

 We use the \ac{ms-pphdf}, the \ac{phd-dpf}, as well as the \ac{ddf-pphdf} to track three targets for $i = 0, ..., 30$.
 The targets enter the \ac{roi} at time steps $i = {0, 9, 14}$ from the north, south, and west, respectively.
-A Monte Carlo simulation with $N_\text{MC} = 1000$ runs is performed to evaluate the performance of the tracking algorithms in terms of the \ac{ospa} metric and compute the \ac{dpcrlb} as a benchmark.
+A Monte Carlo simulation with $N_\text{MC} = 1000$ runs is performed to evaluate the performance of the tracking algorithms in terms of the \ac{ospa} metric.
 Note that the target trajectories as shown in Figure~\ref{fig:mtt_tracks}) are deterministic, as is often the case in target tracking simulations \cite{Bessell2003} in order to guarantee the comparability of the different Monte Carlo runs regarding, for instance, the number of targets present.